Spectral Edge Dynamics: An Analytical-Empirical Study of Phase Transitions in Neural Network Training: Abstract

 \section{Abstract}

+We develop the analytical machinery for the spectral edge phenomena observed across earlier work: gap dynamics equations, a spectral loss decomposition, and an adiabatic parameter for training stability.
+Phase transitions, grokking, and feature circuit formation are described as consequences of the spectral gap structure of rolling-window parameter updates, with the architecture entering only through NTK eigenvalues and Hessian curvatures.

+In the extreme aspect ratio regime ($P \sim 10^8$, $W \sim 10$), the classical BBP detection threshold is vacuous and the operative structure is the \emph{intra-signal gap} separating dominant from subdominant modes at position $k^*$.
+The adiabatic parameter $\mathcal{A} = \|\dot{K}\|/(\eta g^2)$ controls mode stability: $\mathcal{A} \ll 1$ in plateaus, $\sim 1$ during phase transitions, $\gg 1$ during forgetting events.

-\textbf{Empirical summary.} Gap dynamics in the rolling-window Gram matrix precede every grokking event observed: 24/24 runs with weight decay, 1/24 without.
-Across six model families spanning 150K--124M parameters (TinyStories~51M, GPT-2~124M, Dyck-1, SCAN, and modular arithmetic single- and multi-task), 19 of 20 quantitative predictions of the framework are confirmed (7/8 in this paper; the remainder in companion papers~\cite{xu2025spectral,xu2025backbone,xu2025holographic,xu2025dyck,xu2025singletask,xu2025multitask}).
-The number of simultaneously active modes is empirically small ($k^* \leq 3$) and optimizer-dependent: Muon drives $k^*=1$ while AdamW produces $k^*=2$ on the same TinyStories~51M model, both reaching comparable validation loss.
+The analysis is verified across modular arithmetic, Dyck-1, SCAN, and GPT-2-class transformer training.
+Gap dynamics in the rolling-window Gram matrix precede every grokking event observed (24/24 runs with weight decay, 1/24 without) across six model families spanning 150K--124M parameters.
+The number of simultaneously active modes is small ($k^* \leq 3$) and optimizer-dependent: Muon drives $k^*=1$ while AdamW gives $k^*=2$ on the same TinyStories~51M model.

-\textbf{Framework.} We develop a mathematical framework---the \emph{spectral edge thesis}---showing that phase transitions, grokking, and feature circuit formation are controlled by the \emph{spectral gap structure} of rolling-window parameter updates.
-The framework is \textbf{architecture-agnostic}: the architecture enters only through NTK eigenvalues, Hessian curvatures, and the kernel evolution rate.
-In the extreme aspect ratio regime ($P \sim 10^8$, $W \sim 10$), the classical BBP detection threshold is vacuous---every eigenvalue is signal---and the operative structure is the \emph{intra-signal gap} separating dominant from subdominant modes.

-\textbf{Theoretical results.} From three axioms we derive: (i)~the gap position $k^*$ and its characterisation via NTK outliers; (ii)~Dyson-type gap dynamics with subspace stability from Davis--Kahan; (iii)~a coupled ODE system for signal strengths, with phase transitions at gap collapse.
-The adiabatic parameter $\mathcal{A} = \|\dot{K}\|/(\eta g^2)$ controls circuit stability ($\mathcal{A} \ll 1$: plateau; $\sim 1$: phase transition; $\gg 1$: forgetting), and is computable from architecture via the Roberts--Yaida--Hanin differential NTK: $\mathcal{A}(0) \sim L/(n g^2)$.
-Each spectral edge event is rank-1 in function space but maps through $\bm{J}^\dagger$ to a dense reorganisation of all parameters (\emph{holographic encoding}); circuit survival requires the protecting gap to remain large through all subsequent transitions and weight decay compression.

-\textbf{Consistency.} The framework is consistent with the edge of stability ($\lambda_{\max} \to 2/\eta$, Cohen et al.\ 2021), Greg Yang's feature-learning regime (Tensor Programs), Roberts--Yaida--Hanin criticality, Dyson Brownian motion, the Lottery Ticket Hypothesis, and empirical scaling laws.
-We view this consilience, alongside the direct empirical tests, as the primary evidence that the spectral gap of the rolling-window Gram matrix is the right object to study.